V1pi/json/README.md

-# json
+# JSON
-JSON for java easy and clean
+JSON for java easy and clean.
+Well, this is the expectation.
+This is a little project that i'm doing for training some concepts of java.